FAQs

 Download the full report here.

 There are many important elements for recovery of the industry but the number one thing we need is for Canadians to keep their holiday dollars in Canada to speed up our sector’s recovery.
-We encourage you to do whatever you can to channel domestic demand to your business and we are doing the same.
+We encourage businesses to channel domestic demand and we are doing the same.

 To help do this, we need to do the following:

-- Inspire confidence and desire to travel domestically – this includes showcasing all of the extensive health and hygiene protocols you’ve put into place and also reminding Canadians what a beautiful country we live in!
+2. Inspire confidence and desire to travel domestically – this includes showcasing all of the extensive health and hygiene protocols that have been put into place and also reminding Canadians what a beautiful country we live in!

-- Re-ignite the welcoming spirit of Canadian communities – to ensure they feel ready to welcome visitors back again.a
+3. Re-ignite the welcoming spirit of Canadian communities – to ensure they feel ready to welcome visitors back again.

-It is crucial that you stay connected to your PTMO to stay apprised of all plans and opportunities within your local region.
+It is crucial that you stay connected to your provincial and territorial marketing organizations to stay apprised of all plans and opportunities within your local region.

 Going forward, we will be using a new yardstick for Canada’s tourism industry – one that measures whether tourism is creating net benefits for our country.
 As we re-build our industry, we are focused on four pillars that will enable us to compete more effectively and win the customers we want.
 Building on existing strengths in marketing and research, we are carving out a new strategic role in destination development.
 We will look to work with businesses across the country in these efforts.